alyson-singleton/AmazonPave/README.md

 ![Time series of newly paved highways in the Brazilian Amazon (2001-2024).](AmazonPave.gif)

-__AmazonPave Visualization__: Pink shows new highways paved each year, yellow shows previously paved highways.
+__AmazonPave Visualization__: Pink indicates highways paved in the current year; yellow indicates highways paved in previous years.